Stronger Evidence for a Stronger DC

 Why is this issue important in DC?

-Our pilot program offers different levels of transit discounts to better understand how they impact mobility and well-being.
-In 2023, we enrolled 2,411 residents who receive utility assistance into the nine-month pilot.
-Those residents were randomly assigned to one of three groups: (1) no discount on transit; (2) a half-price discount on transit; or (3) free, unlimited trips.
+In 2022, 2,411 residents who qualify for utility assistance based on their income signed up for the nine-month pilot, which ran from January to October 2023.
+Participants were randomly assigned to one of three groups: (1) no discount on transit; (2) a half-price discount on transit; or (3) free, unlimited trips.

 What comes next?